Can Canoo Inc. (GOEV) Remain Competitive?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at GOEV starting from Sheeran Josette, who sale 36,880 shares at the price of $1.44 back on Nov 16.
-After this action, Sheeran Josette now owns 1,361,511 shares of Canoo Inc., valued at $53,107 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at GOEV starting from Aquila Tony, who purchase 4,504,505 shares at the price of $1.11 back on Nov 21.
+After this action, Aquila Tony now owns 55,737,160 shares of Canoo Inc., valued at $5,000,001 using the latest closing price.

-MURTHY RAMESH, the SVP, ICFO and CAO of Canoo Inc., sale 516 shares at $1.44 during a trade that took place back on Nov 16, which means that MURTHY RAMESH is holding 275,133 shares at $743 based on the most recent closing price.
+Sheeran Josette, the President of Canoo Inc., sale 36,880 shares at $1.44 during a trade that took place back on Nov 16, which means that Sheeran Josette is holding 1,361,511 shares at $53,107 based on the most recent closing price.

 Stock Fundamentals for GOEV